-Zach Randolph recently announced his retirement from the NBA.
-Z-Bo is a Grizzlies legend, a core player of the grit-n-grind era, and was the soul of that team.
-Not many people know that while playing for the Grizzlies, Randolph was still getting checks from the Portland Trail Blazers.
+Even though Zach Randolph is retired from the NBA, Z-Bo is a Grizzlies legend, a core player of the grit-n-grind era, and was the soul of that team for multiple years.
+Not many people know that Randolph was still getting checks from the Portland Trail Blazers while playing for the Grizzlies.

 “My thing is I like to have an automatic savings plan for the guy, so if the wheels fall off the bus, he’ll have the money coming in.
 If he gets another contract, he’ll be even better off.”Raymond Brothers, via LA Times

 Randolph signed a six-year, $84-million extension with Portland in 2004.
 But $25 million, or about 30%, was scheduled to be paid between 2012 and 2017, while Z-Bo was playing for the Grizzlies.
-This is a way players can hedge their spending impulses and make sure money will be coming in after they play out their contract, but there’s more to that.
+That is how players can hedge their spending impulses and make sure money will be coming in after they play out their contract, but there’s more to that.